Who Was John Belushi?

-In 1973, Belushi was selected to appear in an off-Broadway production of Lemmings, a collection of comedy sketches by the staff of National Lampoon, a popular, but offbeat humor magazine.
+In 1973, Belushi was selected to appear in an off-Broadway production of Lemmings, a collection of comedy sketches by the staff of the National Lampoon, a popular, but offbeat humor magazine.
 He received great reviews for his work on the show.
-Two years later, producer Lorne Michaels asked Belushi to join the cast of his new late night comedy show, Saturday Night Live.
+Two years later, producer Lorne Michaels asked Belushi to join the cast of his new late-night comedy show, Saturday Night Live.

 Premiering on October 11, 1975, Saturday Night Live featured nine talented comedians boldly going where television had not gone before.
-Along with Belushi, there was Dan Aykroyd, Chevy Chase, George Coe, Jane Curtin, Garrett Morris, Laraine Newman, and Gilda Radner.
-The show soon became a hit and Belushi became one of its emerging stars.
-Some of his most famous characters were a sword-wielding samurai, a killer bee, and a coneheaded alien named Kuldroth.
-Belushi also continued making fun of the famous with hilarious takes on the likes of Elizabeth Taylor, Henry Kissinger, Truman Capote, and William Shatner.
+Along with Belushi, there was Dan Aykroyd, Chevy Chase, George Coe, Jane Curtin, Garrett Morris, Laraine Newman and Gilda Radner.
+The show soon became a hit and Belushi became one of its breakout stars.
+Some of his most famous characters were a sword-wielding samurai, a killer bee and a cone-headed alien named Kuldroth.
+Belushi also continued making fun of the famous with hilarious takes on the likes of Elizabeth Taylor, Henry Kissinger, Truman Capote and William Shatner.
 While he was on Saturday Night Live, there were many stories going around about rampant drug use by the members of the cast.
 To deal with pressures and his own insecurities, Belushi is said to have done cocaine and other drugs.

 Belushi's other 1978 film effort was less successful.
 Only in a small part, he appeared in the western flop Goin' South with Jack Nicholson and Mary Steenburgen.
 The next year, he took on a serious role in Old Boyfriends with Talia Shire, which failed to find an audience.
-Belushi fans wanted him to see him return to a Blutolike character, not in a dramatic part.
-And he did in a way with 1941 (1979) as Captain Will Bill Kelso in this World War II comedy.
-The film was loosely based on an historical incident when a Japanese submarine was off the West Coast after the attack at Pearl Harbor.
-Belushi played a manic National Guard pilot, who along with some other concerned citizens, including an overeager tank sergeant played by Dan Aykroyd, tries to protect a California small town under siege from the Japanese.
+Belushi fans wanted him to see him return to a Bluto-like character, not in a dramatic part.
+He returned to comedy with 1941 (1979) as Captain Will Bill Kelso.
+The film was loosely based on a historical incident when a Japanese submarine was off the West Coast after the attack at Pearl Harbor.
+Belushi played a manic National Guard pilot, who along with some other concerned citizens, including an overeager tank sergeant played by Aykroyd, tries to protect a California small town under siege from the Japanese.
 Directed by Steven Spielberg, the film was a complete flop and received numerous bad reviews.
 A review in The New York Times said that it was "less comic than cumbersome, as much fun as a 40-pound wristwatch."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!